 Active fiber builds:

-Additional fiber builds that will start in 2023:
+Additional fiber builds planned:

 Served by fiber: